 If you write “The butcher hung the horse’s carcass in the barn” you will be able to use the word gambrel in three different ways.
 A gambrel is: (a) a crooked iron used to hang up animal carcasses; (b) a horse’s neck; and (c) a building roof with two slopes on each side.

 Flapdoodle might be applied to this offering, but only by the most uncharitable of people, and you are not one of those.
 It describes foolish talk or nonsense.
 It can be used in place of B.S. when delicate ears are around.

-In a restaurant you might mention to the waitron (remember she/he/it?) that you are a trifle esurient.
-The waitron may direct you to the toilet, but, if an English major and understands, will be fully justified in smacking you upside the head with a salmon steak for pompously saying you are hungry.
+In a restaurant, you might mention to the waitron (remember she/he/it?) that you are a trifle esurient.
+The waitron may direct you to the toilet, but, if an English major who understands, will be fully justified in smacking you upside the head with a salmon steak for pompously saying you are hungry.
 The word can also be used to indicate greed for power and money.

 Decidophobia is the sort of affliction that overcomes compilers of lists such as this.
 Should dejerate, diloricate, or dingleberry be included?
 A case can be made for dendrophobia, dock-walloper, or even, at a push, dulciloquy.
 But, for now, let’s stick with decidophobia, the reluctance to make decisions.

 You’re down at Betty’s Beauty Parlour for a calamistration.
 It sounds like it might be a bit painful but Betty is a pro at calamistration, which is a fancy word for curling your hair.